dtcenter/METplus/docs/Users_Guide/glossary.rst

      for debugging issues.

      | *Used by:* GFDLTracker

-   TCMPR_PLOTTER_READ_ALL_FILES
-     If True, pass in input directory set by :term:`TCMPR_PLOTTER_TCMPR_DATA_DIR` to the script.
-If False, a list of all files that end with .tcst in the input directory is gathered and passed into the script.
-Defaults to False.

-     | *Used by:* TCMPRPlotter

    TC_PAIRS_VALID_INCLUDE
      Specify the value for 'valid_inc' in the MET configuration file for TCPairs.